Previous Page Next Page

 8510 I&R DCL Standards Compliance

-DCR investigates reports of a home or facility that is subject to HHS DCR licensure or regulation and is allegedly failing to comply with law or minimum standard rules.
+Day Care Regulation (DCR) investigates reports of a home or facility that is subject to DCR licensure or regulation and is allegedly failing to comply with law or minimum standard rules.

-The intake specialist assesses a report about a day care operation that does not involve allegations of abuse, neglect, or exploitation as I&R DCL Standards Compliance.
-However, the intake specialist does not complete this I&R type simply because the facility was mentioned during the report.
-The I&R DCL Standards Compliance is assessed only when the report is about something that has occurred at the facility or under the supervision of the facility’s staff while away from the facility (such as during a field trip).
+When a report about a day care operation does not involve allegations of abuse, neglect, or exploitation, the intake specialist completes an I&R DCL Standards Compliance.
+However, the intake specialist does not complete this I&R type simply because the facility is mentioned during the report.
+The I&R DCL Standards Compliance is completed only when the report is about something that has occurred at the facility or under the supervision of the facility’s staff while away from the facility (such as during a field trip).

-The intake specialist completes a standards compliance I&R when all of the following are true:
+The intake specialist completes an I&R DCL Standards Compliance when all the following are true:

 • SWI receives new information.